OndyMikula/PC-Management/README.md

 I suggest you to start the program as an administrator so every avaible update can update its version without your knowledge

+If you name this program any other name, you must update the name in programs notepad (:exit) for 6. to close the wanted program

 - OndyMikula 2025